CBD for Fibromyalgia: What the Research Shows

 Fibromyalgia is a tough condition—to diagnose, live with, and treat.
 Since the cause of fibromyalgia is not understood, managing the symptoms of the condition is the best we can hope for at this stage.

 CBD may be able to help manage the symptoms of fibromyalgia by reducing pain levels.
+Delivery mechanisms like CBD patches, balms or oral oils may all be helpful.
 More research is needed to fully explore the pain-relieving potential of CBD in fibromyalgia patients.
 However, early research is promising, especially considering how safe CBD is compared to conventional fibromyalgia treatments.

 |Medically reviewed for KLORIS by Sarah Neidler, PhD|